 Be nice.
 Or else.

-Denver, CO Independent designer, studiofellow.com Joined about 4 years ago
+Denver, CO Independent designer, studiofellow.com Joined over 4 years ago

 Design systems aren't replacing design jobs.
 They're actually causing a bubble of design jobs because they take more work to maintain.